-The website promises you will make $500 right off the bat, but don’t give any clue as to what you will be doing.
+The website promises you will make $500 right off the bat but doesn’t give any clue as to what you will be doing.

-After you sign up to secure the precious spot, you are forced to see a long 500-seconds video that is full of hype.
+After you sign up to secure the precious spot, you are forced to see a long 500-seconds video full of hype.
 You will hear things like:

-- You’re going to make more money watching this video than any other video ever created!
+- You’ll make more money watching this video than any other video ever created!

-- The incredible algorithm can dump massive commissions into your bank account on complete autopilot.
+- The incredible algorithm can dump massive commissions into your bank account on autopilot.